Last reviewed on 18th August 2023 by Martin Alexander (Mortgage Advisor)

 Your credit score shows how reliable you are with borrowing money.
 Credit reference agencies will give you a credit score, based on how well you manage repayments.
 Paying your bills on time will have a positive effect on your score, whereas paying late can damage your score.

 Your credit score will vary, depending on the credit reference agency, as each agency uses its own scoring system.
 Nonetheless, your credit file will still work in a very similar way.
-The reason for keeping a credit score is so that creditors can check your credit files prior to lending.
+The reason for keeping a credit score is that creditors can check your credit files before lending.

-Is there a minimum credit score for a mortgage?
+Is there a minimum credit score needed for a mortgage?

 There isn’t a minimum credit score needed to get a mortgage.
 This is quite a common assumption but getting a mortgage is possible with any credit score.
 Of course, a low credit score can make it difficult but a mortgage is still very much possible.

 Your credit score is used by lenders as part of their mortgage assessment.
 If you have a low credit score, but otherwise have a strong application, then your mortgage chances shouldn’t be affected too much.

 A good credit score can give lenders the impression that you’re a reliable borrower and are more likely to repay your mortgage on time.
 That being said, each lender has its own unique scoring system to calculate what a good credit score is.
 This means that the same credit score may be considered good by one lender, but average or bad for another.